 ATLANTA - Time flies when you’re having fun, and we’ve been having the best time helping raise Max the Golden Retriever to become a service dog for a disabled veteran.
-It’s hard to believe, but Max is about to celebrate his first birthday, a special milestone that puts him one step closer to being paired with his veteran.
+It’s hard to believe, but Max is celebrating his first birthday on Monday, a special milestone that puts him one step closer to being paired with his veteran.

 “Operation Max” was established last year when FOX 5 began a partnership with Canine Assistants, which is a non-profit organization based out of Milton, Georgia.
 They pair 75-100 dogs annually with people who have difficulty with mobility, epilepsy, Type 1 diabetes as well as dogs in pediatric hospitals and rehab centers.